 Ontario Human Rights Code: A provincial law that gives everyone equal rights and opportunities, without discrimination, in special areas such as education, jobs, housing, and services.
 The goal of the Code is to address and ultimately prevent discrimination and harassment.
-(Ontario Human Rights Code)
+(Available at www.ohrc.on.ca)